 Patterns of Agile success – Part 1 of 6

-This is the first in our series of blogs taken from our new session Adapting Agile.
-This session is part of Emergn’s VFQ Agile Practitioner Pathway.
-You can order the session book if you want a physical copy of the book, complete with activities, case studies and full research notes.
+This is the first in our series of blogs taken from our session Adapting Agile.
+This session is part of Emergn’s Agile Practitioner Pathway.

-Following many years of practical experience, we have identified similar patterns in organisations successfully using Agile principles and practices.
+Following many years of practical experience, we have identified similar patterns in organizations successfully using Agile principles and practices.
 Here, we examine the first – a commitment to improve the outcomes.

 A commitment to improve the outcomes